top of page

 The adjective 'constituent' originates from Latin.
 It can be traced back to the Latin word 'constituens,' which is the present participle of 'constituere.'
 'Constituere' is a compound word consisting of 'con,' meaning 'together,' and 'statuere,' meaning 'to set' or 'to place.'
 In Latin, 'constituens' referred to someone who was setting things together or establishing something as a necessary and integral part of a larger whole.
 As this term found its way into English, 'constituent' retained its sense of being a fundamental and essential element within a larger entity or system.
 It continues to convey the idea of something that makes up or contributes to the composition of a larger whole, closely reflecting its Latin origins in terms of its significance and integrality.

-Quiz: Find the meaning of the adjective constituent:
+Find the correct meaning of the adjective constituent:

 Try Again!